labels:

-Using a Local Registry with Runtime Fabric
+Configure a Local Registry for Runtime Fabric

-You cannot use local registry for installation or management of Runtime Fabric operator on OpenShift. |
+| You cannot use a local registry for installation or management of the Runtime Fabric operator on OpenShift. |

 -